.What is an appraisal?

 What information should be included in my appraisal report?

-Every appraisal report should possess the following information and data at minimum.
+Every appraisal report should possess the following information and data at a minimum.

 - The appraiser’s qualifications and fee structure.